Map-Reduce

 WN --> Reduce

-- Input: A list of data items (documents, URLs, user records) is present in the workflow’s state memory.
+- Input: A list of data items (documents, URLs, sub-topics) is present in the workflow’s state memory.

 - Fan Out (Map): The orchestrator launches a parallel worker agent for each item in the array simultaneously.
-Each worker receives just a single item injected into its scope as
+Each worker receives just a single item injected into its state context as

 _map_item. - Wait: The map node halts workflow progression until every single parallel task has either completed or timed out.

-- Aggregation (Reduce): All the outputs are collected into an array and fed into the
+- Aggregation (Synthesize): All the outputs from the workers are collected into a

-_map_resultsstate memory of a Synthesizer node.
-The Synthesizer merges the fragments into a final, cohesive output.
+mapper_resultsarray.
+A Synthesizer node reads this array and merges the fragments into a final, cohesive output.

 When to use this pattern